ninjaofawesome/littlepioneer-gulp/readme.md

 Little Pioneer Cider House is a side project that I have been working on since 2015.
 It is a github page site for a friend who produces music and an absolute pleasure to work on.

 The first incarnation of this site has been hand optimized.
-Every image is preprocessed through tiny PNG, every page is compressed by hand, the style sheets minified by hand, the github-pages branch rebased off of master frequently, etc cetera.
-(You can check it out [here](https://github.com/ninjaofawesome/littlepioneer-v2).)
+Every image is preprocessed through tiny PNG, every page is compressed by hand, the style sheets minified by hand, the github-pages branch rebased off of master frequently, etc, etc.  (You can check it out [here](https://github.com/ninjaofawesome/littlepioneer-v2).)

 As it wasn't regularly updated, it was semi-maintainable, but clearly not an ideal situation.
 Thus, littlepioneer-gulp does all the heavy lifting through gulp tasks, and even deploys to github for me!